Zone of Inhibition Test for Antimicrobial Activity

 Get A Testing Quote

-Zone of Inhibition Test, also called a Kirby-Bauer Test.
+Zone of Inhibition Test, also called the Kirby-Bauer Test

-With this method, approximately one million cells from a single strain are spread over an agar plate using a sterile swab, then incubated in the presence of the antimicrobial object (ex: an oxacillin disk, pictured below).
-If the bacterial or fungal strain is susceptible to the antimicrobial agent, then a zone of inhibition appears on the agar plate, such as on the agar plate on the left-hand side of the photo below.
-If it is resistant to the antimicrobial agent, then no zone is evident, such as on the agar plate on the right-hand side of the photo below.
+In a zone of inhibition test, approximately one million cells from a single bacterial or fungal strain are spread over an agar plate using a sterile swab then incubated in the presence of the antimicrobial object (such as an oxacillin disk, pictured below).
+If the bacterial or fungal strain is susceptible to the antimicrobial agent, then a clear zone of resulting from microbial growth inhibition appears on the agar plate.
+If it is resistant to the antimicrobial agent, then growth is not affected and no clear zone is visible.

 Summary of the Zone of Inhibition Test